lambrospetrou/lambrospetrou.github.io/_posts/2015-10-28-create-contact-form-using-aws-sns/2015-10-28-create-contact-form-using-aws-sns.md

 ## Procedure

-The whole procedure is very _simple_.
+The whole procedure is very simple.
 We will create an SNS topic (imagine it as an endpoint) where the website will send the message of the contact form.
 As soon as SNS receives the message it will automatically send it over to our email, which we will have configured through the AWS console to be a subscriber of that specific topic.
 Amazon Cognito is used just as a way to get temporary credentials for the website in order to be able to publish the message to the SNS topic.

 I will explain the implementation in three steps, **a)** Amazon Cognito, **b)** SNS and **c)** Securing our SNS topic to allow only publishings from our website domain.